guolindev/LitePal/README.md

 <?xml version="1.0" encoding="utf-8"?>
 <litepal>
     <!--
-		Define the database file name of your application.
+			Define the database name of your application.
-		By default each database file name should be end with .db.
+			By default each database name should be end with .db.
 			If you didn't name your database end with .db, LitePal would plus the suffix automaticly for you.
 			For example:
     	<dbname value="demo" ></dbname>

-		Note that this tag is necessary.
     -->
     <dbname value="demo" ></dbname>

     <!--
-    	Define the version of your codes currently is.
-Each time you want to upgrade your database, the version mark will help you.
-Using LitePal to upgrade database is very simple.
-Modify the models you defined in the mapping tag, and just make the value in version mark plus one, the upgrade of database will be processed automaticly without concern.
+    	Define the version of your database.
+Each time you want to upgrade your database, the version tag would helps.
+    	Modify the models you defined in the mapping tag, and just make the version value plus one, the upgrade of database will be processed automaticly without concern.
 			For example:
     	<version value="1" ></version>

-    	Note that this tag is necessary.
     -->
     <version value="1" ></version>

     <!--
-    	Define your models in the list with mapping tag, LitePal will create tables for each mapping class with all the supported fields defined in models into corresponding columns.
-Remeber to use the full name of class, or LitePal won't be able to find it.
+    	Define your models in the list with mapping tag, LitePal will create tables for each mapping class.
+The supported fields defined in models will be mapped into columns.
     	For example:
     	<list>
     		<mapping class="com.test.model.Reader"></mapping>
     		<mapping class="com.test.model.Magazine"></mapping>
     	</list>

-    	Note that the list tag and mapping tag are necessary.
     -->
     <list>
     </list>